wpup/elda/README.md

 > WIP

-WordPress Customer Plugin Bootstrapper.
+Simple WordPress Plugin Bootstrapper.
 Elda loades files and register the [wp-autoload](https://github.com/frozzare/wp-autoload).
 Default Elda looks for code in `src` directory in your plugin directory, this can be changed with `src_dir` in options array.

 ## Example